 We’ve made sure to list these and other historical women fighters in the core rulebook, and to note the women who ran businesses and mercantile operations.

 In this edition we’ve included Islam and Judaism as core religions alongside Christianity, those sections written by Muslim and Jewish writers (Omnia Al Desoukie and Michael Schemaille).

 A second reason, related to the first, is to avoid erasure.
 Yes, we could have chosen not to mention people of colour, or gay people, and leave it to individual groups to do their own research.
 This is the approach taken in earlier editions of Chivalry & Sorcery, the first of which was published in 1977 and the most recent was published in 2000.
 That was pretty much the default approach back then, but frankly it isn’t good enough now.

 Erasure operates insidiously.
-As Nisi Shawl and Chnthia Ward note in their excellent Writing the Other, the dominant paradigm of Western culture is white, straight and male.
-Unless we actively mention women, people of colour, and the gay experience, we default to the dominant paradigm.
-We’re asking people who want to step out of that paradigm to do extra work.
+As Nisi Shawl and Cynthia Ward note in their excellent Writing the Other, the dominant paradigm of Western culture is white, straight and male.
+Unless we actively mention women, people of colour, and the gay experience, we default to that paradigm.
+We’re asking people who want diversity to do extra work.

 And that brings us to inclusion.
 We game in diverse groups, and we want our players to enjoy out game, to see themselves represented, to find a place for themselves within it.
 Gaming – including Chivalry & Sorcery – is for everyone.